SA4DRAO/hearlearn/README.md

 ## Overview

-The Flash Card App is a user-friendly tool designed to enhance language learning experiences.
+HearLearn is a user-friendly tool designed to enhance language learning experiences.
 It provides an interactive platform for users to learn vocabulary and improve pronunciation through engaging flashcards.

 ## Key Features